Papuan Malay

 Papuan Malay or Irian Malay is a Malay-based creole language spoken in the Indonesian part of New Guinea.
-It emerged as a contact language among tribes in Indonesian New Guinea (now Papua, Central Papua, Highland Papua, South Papua, West Papua and Far West Papua) for trading and daily communication.
+It emerged as a contact language among tribes in Indonesian New Guinea (now Papua, Central Papua, Highland Papua, South Papua, West Papua, and Southwest Papua) for trading and daily communication.
 Nowadays, it has a growing number of native speakers.
 More recently, the vernacular of Indonesian Papuans has been influenced by Standard Indonesian, the national standard dialect.
-It is mainly spoken in coastal areas of West Papua alongside 274 other languages spoken here.
+It is spoken in Indonesian New Guinea alongside 274 other languages and functions as a lingua franca.

 Papuan Malay belongs to the Malayic sub-branch within the Western-Malayo-Polynesian (WMP) branch of the Austronesian language family.

 Some linguists have suggested that Papuan Malay has its roots in North Moluccan Malay, as evidenced by the number of Ternate loanwords in its lexicon.
 Others have proposed that it is derived from Ambonese Malay.

-Four varieties of Papuan Malay can be identified.
-A variety of Papuan Malay is spoken in Vanimo, Papua New Guinea near the Indonesian border.
+Four varieties of Papuan Malay can be identified being: Serui Malay spoken in Cendrawasih Bay area, North Papua Malay spoken along the north coast of the province of Papua, South Coast Malay spoken in and around Merauke, and Bird's Head Malay spoken in the provinces of Southwest Papua and West Papua.